marcusklasson/GroceryStoreDataset/README.md

 # Grocery Store Dataset

 This repository contains the dataset of natural images of grocery items.
-The dataset was collected in the paper "A Hierarchical Grocery Store Image Dataset with Visual and Semantic Labels".
+The dataset was presented in the paper "A Hierarchical Grocery Store Image Dataset with Visual and Semantic Labels", which will appear at WACV 2019.

-### This readme is still under construction!
+The files **train.txt** and **test.txt** in the folder **dataset** includes the paths to the images in the training and test set respectively.
+Each row in these two files consists of the path to an image and its fine-grained label followed by its coarse-grained label, where both labels are represented as integers.

+The 81 fine-grained classes and their coarse-grained classes can be found in **classes.csv** in the folder **dataset**.
+The classes corresponding label (an integer) is also included in addition to the paths to their iconic image and the product description.

+Feel free to download the dataset and apply it to your model.
+When time allows, I will upload code that is related to the paper above, such that the results in the paper can be reproduced.

 ### Samples of natural images